Trustworthy AI Inference Systems: An Industry Research View: Ecosystem Development

 Although there have been significant advances from the ongoing effort of academic, industry, and government research groups, further research and development efforts are needed to realize a meaningful commercial adoption of trustworthy~AI inference systems.
 For example, none of the privacy-preserving techniques (building blocks) presented above are easy to program, not to mention proving the security of finalized systems.

-\tsparagraph{Compilers} Both MPC and HE library developers have recently experimented with automation tools, specific compilers, and optimizers, to help developers build correct and performing solutions with such libraries.
-For MPC, such tools have been available for a while~\cite{fairplay,tasty,ABY}, including projects where tools designed for hardware development have been re-purposed to optimize according to the cost models for encrypted "gates"~\cite{tinygarble}.
-For example, CHET ~\cite{chet} is a framework optimized explicitly for neural network inferencing.
-EVA~\cite{eva} builds on CHET and adds a more general-purpose compiler for a specific HE scheme.
-Other projects~\cite{chet,eva,E3,ABY3} provide frameworks for targeting multiple library backends, providing a high-level unified Intermediate Representation (IR) or Application Programming Interface (API).
+\paragraph{Compilers} For MPC and HE, recently automation tools, specific compilers, and optimizers have been designed that help developers build correct and performing solutions with MPC/HE libraries.
+For MPC, such tools have been available for a while~\cite{fairplay,tasty,ABY,MOTION}, including projects where tools designed for hardware development have been re-purposed to optimize according to the cost models for encrypted "gates"~\cite{tinygarble,DKSSZZ17}.
+For example, CHET ~\cite{chet} is a framework optimized explicitly for neural network inference.
+EVA~\cite{eva} builds on CHET and adds a general-purpose compiler for a specific HE scheme.
+Other projects~\cite{chet,eva,E3,ABY3} provide frameworks for targeting multiple library backends, providing a high-level unified Intermediate Representation~(IR) or Application Programming Interface~(API).
 While promising, these tools are far from being mature, and mostly target advanced cryptographic techniques in the same building block family (e.g., MPC or HE).